- Home

 Learn more about the role of an executor in our article What is an executor?

-A change in your finances
+A change in your financial circumstances

 Significant changes in your financial situation are a good reason to review and potentially update your will, as you may now have the ability to leave considerably more or less than before.
-For example, it may be the case that you have bought or sold property, you have retired or your income has otherwise changed, or you have stopped or started investing, leaving you better or worse off than previously.
+For example, it could be the case that you have bought or sold property, you have retired or your income has otherwise changed, or you have stopped or started investing, leaving you better or worse off than previously.

 New funeral arrangements